MicrosoftDocs/executable-docs/tools/README.md

     - After creating your Azure OpenAI resource, navigate to the **Overview** page of your resource.
     - Click on "Go to Azure AI Studio" to open the Azure AI Studio interface.
     - In Azure AI Studio, select "Deployments" from the left-hand menu.
-    - Click "Deploy model" and choose the desired model (e.g., `gpt-4o-mini`) from the Azure OpenAI collection.
+    - Click "Deploy model" and choose `gpt-4o` from the Azure OpenAI collection.
     - Provide a deployment name and configure any additional settings as needed.
     - Click "Deploy" to deploy the model.